Prof. Klaus Sitte

-Teams from The University of Montana School of Law have competed in the American Bar Association-sponsored Negotiation Competition for more than 25 years.
-During that time, UMLS teams have advanced to the final round of regional competition 16 times.
-Five teams have participated in national competitions and one at international competition.
-The 1997 Team ranked third in the nation and the 2002 Team was second nationally.
+Teams from the Alexander Blewett III School of Law at the University of Montana have competed in the American Bar Association-sponsored Negotiation Competition for more than 25 years.
+During that time, Blewett School of Law teams have advanced to the final round of regional competition 16 times.
+Seven teams have participated in national competitions and 2 at international competition.
+The 2017 Team ranked second in the nation.

 Negotiation Competition encourages interest-based negotiation as an alternative dispute resolution mechanism.
 Team members are selected annually during an intraschool competitive process in the fall of each academic year.
 Qualifying team members practice dozens of simulated scenarios in preparation for northwest regional competition in early November.
 Top-ranked teams advance to national competition held in conjunction with ABA Mid-Winter Meeting in February.

 Several weeks before competition, teams are provided with a set of general facts and another set of confidential facts pertaining only to their client.
 Regional Competition "rounds" consist of two teams from different Law Schools negotiating on behalf of a client before a judging panel of three attorneys.

 Learning negotiation skills is the prime objective of the School fo Law Negotiation Team.
 A "learn by doing" approach is conducted in a supportive atmosphere with abundant opportunity to gain negotiation experience and learn new concepts.
 During practice sessions, team members acquire negotiation skills in planning, flexibility, teamwork, and self-analysis.

 Team Members must also be members of the Law Student Division of the American Bar Association to be eligible to compete.
 Blewett School of Law students may receive academic credit for participation on the Negotiation Team.

 2017 Negotiations Team Earns Third Place in International Competition